Scarpetta (TV series): Development

-In June 2021, it was reported that a television series adaptation of novel series is in development from Comet Pictures, a production company owned by Jamie Lee Curtis and Blumhouse Television.
+In June 2021, it was reported that a television series adaptation of the novel series was in development from Comet Pictures, a production company owned by Jamie Lee Curtis and Blumhouse Television.
 Patricia Cornwell, Jamie Lee Curtis, Jason Blum, Chris McCumber, Jeremy Gold and Chris Dickie would serve as the show's executive producers.

 In February 2023, it was announced that Nicole Kidman and Jamie Lee Curtis would join the cast and also serve as executive producers on the show.
 This marked the first instance of Scarpetta's transition from page to screen despite numerous prior attempts.
 Initially, in 1992, Demi Moore was briefly associated with the Scarpetta character, while Angelina Jolie was contemplating a big-screen franchise based on the role in 2009.
 A two-season order, each consisting of eight episodes, was anticipated for the series.
 At the beginning, when the project was announced, no showrunner was attached.
 However, it was later confirmed that Liz Sarnoff would step in as the series' writer and showrunner.
 David Gordon Green and Amy Sayres also served as executive producers.

 Although the series was initially announced as Kay Scarpetta, the title was changed to Scarpetta when the casting updates were revealed.
 David Gordon Green was reported to be directing the first two episodes.

 Charlotte Brändström was noted as one of the directors.

 Casting

 In February 2023, Nicole Kidman was cast in the series in the titular role, alongside Jamie Lee Curtis playing Kay's sister Dorothy.
-In September 2024, Ariana DeBose, Bobby Cannavale, Simon Baker, Rosy McEwen, and Jake Cannavale joined the cast.
+In September 2024, Bobby Cannavale, Simon Baker, Ariana DeBose, Rosy McEwen, and Jake Cannavale joined the cast.
 Later that same month, Sosie Bacon, Amanda Righetti, Janet Montgomery, Stephanie Faracy and Mike Vogel were added to the cast.
 In October 2024, Hunter Parrish was reported to star.
 In November 2024, Tiya Sircar, Anna Diop, Graham Phillips and Georgia King were announced to star in recurring roles.
 In March 2025, Charlie B. Foster was announced to have joined the cast in a recurring role.
+In May 2026, it was reported that David Arquette, Jodi Balfour, William Zabka, Stella Baker, Kim Dickens, Troy Garity, Jerod Haynes, Michael "Killer Mike" Render, and Holland Taylor were cast in recurring capacities for the second season.

 Filming

-Filming was originally scheduled to begin in Nashville in September 2024 but was later postponed to October 2024.
+Filming was originally scheduled to begin in Nashville in September 2024, but was later postponed to October 2024.
 On March 8, 2025, Curtis announced that filming of the first season had wrapped.

+On March 31, 2026, the second season had started production.
+The filming of the second season wrapped on July 10, 2026.

+Release

+Scarpetta premiered on Amazon Prime Video on March 11, 2026, and the first season consists of eight episodes.